 Adoption Have you ever considered adoption?
 It may be the best choice for you and a loving choice for your baby.
 Realize that you are not alone.
 Each year over 50,000 women in America make this choice.

 We can help you think through all your options.
 Please contact us: 209-383-4700 or firstname.lastname@example.org.

 If you are thinking about abortion, call us before you make a final choice.
 We are here to help you sort through all of your questions and concerns.
 There is a lot to educate yourself on before you make a decision, and we are here to help you every step of the way.

-Our Center offers peer counseling and accurate information about all pregnancy options.
-This center does not offer abortion services.
+Our Clinic offers peer counseling by trained Client Advocates, medical services by Licensed RNs, and accurate information about all pregnancy options.
+This clinic does not provide or refer for abortion services.